Skip to main content

 • /dev/serial/by-path/platform-3f980000.usb-usb-0:1.2:1.0-port0

-RS232 devices must specify baud rate and restart method in the configuration:
+RS232 devices must specify the baud rate and restart method in the configuration:

 [mcu toolboard]

-serial: <Replace here with the queried RS232 device path>
+serial: <Replace this with the queried RS232 device path>

 baud: 250000